xuelunshen/gim/README.zh-CN-simplified.md

 ## License

+This repository is under the MIT License.
 This content/model is provided here for research purposes only.
 Any use beyond this is your sole responsibility and subject to your securing the necessary rights for your purpose.